bruncanepa/murmur/QUICKSTART.md

 swift package generate-xcodeproj

 # Open in Xcode
-open PWhisper.xcodeproj
+open Murmur.xcodeproj
 ```

 Then press **Cmd+R** to build and run.

 ## First Launch Setup

-When you first launch PWhisper, macOS will request permissions:
+When you first launch Murmur, macOS will request permissions:

 1. **Speech Recognition Permission**
    - Click "OK" to allow